-I love to have a warm muffin with my morning coffee.
-Since I am not a morning person, I can assure you that there is no morning baking happening in my house.
+I love to have a warm muffin with my morning iced coffee.
+Since I am not a morning person, I can assure you that there is no morning baking happening at my house.

 How to Freeze Muffins